 Many of the best trailer hitch recommendations within this article have an adjustable height.
 This is a requirement as the distance between the ground and the coupler of the trailer may differ.
 Depending upon the type of vehicle you drive, you may require a much greater drop.
 For example, lifted trucks will need a further drop than a standard passenger car.

 Some manufacturers produce adjustable hitches that can drop or rise up to 12 inches.
 It is advised that you take some measurements beforehand and ensure that the adjustments in height are compatible with the tow vehicle and trailer.

 Stainless steel or powder coated trailer hitches are essential to prevent rusting of the trailer hitch.
 However, you will want to look out for the components of the hitch that are removed for adjusting the height or removing the tow ball.

 These areas are prone to rusting and when they snap or bend, it can be very difficult to find a replacement.
 Always ensure that the weld points are sturdy before towing any heavy objects.
 If you notice any weak points, its highly advisable to replace the trailer hitch to avoid any potential accidents.

 Installing a Tow Hitch

-- Use a trolley jack to provide additional clearance
+- Use a floor jack to provide additional clearance.

-After investing into a trailer hitch, you should look into securing your trailer with a coupler lock for your trailer to prevent people stealing your trailer.
+All of our recommendations are suited to a range of vehicles and budgets.
+After investing into a trailer hitch, you should look into security with a trailer hitch lock as many people may target your trailer.